smartdevicelink/sdl_app_library_guides/docs/Getting Started/Installation/index.md

 @![android]
 Each [SDL Android](https://github.com/smartdevicelink/sdl_java_suite) library release is published to JCenter.
 By adding a few lines in their app's gradle script, developers can compile with the latest SDL Android release.

+!!!
+NOTE
+Starting with SDL v5.1+ the library releases will be published to MavenCentral instead of JCenter !!!

-To gain access to the JCenter repository, make sure your app's `build.gradle` file includes the following:
+To gain access to the JCenter or MavenCentral repository, make sure your app's `build.gradle` file includes the following:

 ```
+// SDL v5.0 or older
 repositories {
     jcenter()
+}

+// SDL v5.1+
+repositories {
+    mavenCentral()
 }
 ```